kozachynskyi/mopeds/README.md

 OED uses time grid provided to it.
 It uses unfixed contoll variables as desicion variables and unfixed parameters to calculate sensitivities
 _sensitivity_matrix is used to calculated Jy/dp
 get_fim() is used to calculate FIM for a given set of variables

+## Contributing

+- Use poetry to work with package and contribute to it https://python-poetry.org/
+- Use conventional commits to create commit messages https://www.conventionalcommits.org
+    - git config --local commit.template .git-commit-message

 ## Note